20 BEST THINGS TO DO IN THE CATLINS – Ultimate Guide

 Read in our complete guide everything about the Waipohatu waterfall walk

-Funny thing to know is that Nugget Point is called like this because of the rocky islets in the ocean, the Nuggets.
-If you’re an early bird then you can see a beautiful sunrise from Nugget Point.
+A funny thing to know is that Nugget Point is called like this because of the rocky islets in the ocean, the Nuggets.
+If you’re an early bird then Nugget Point is the perfect spot to watch the sunrise.
 But also during the day it is worth a visit!

-The Yellow eyed penguins are the rarest penguin in the world and only breeds on the south-east coast of New Zealand.
+The Yellow-eyed penguins are the rarest penguin in the world and they only breed on the south-east coast of New Zealand.
 They are the fourth largest penguin in the world standing at 65 cm and weighing around 5 kg.
-You can observe the penguins at several places in the Catlins, but Curio Bay is some of the easiest places to spot them from a viewing platform.
-The best time to spot the yellow eyed penguins is after 5 PM until dark.
-So if you want to have a chance of seeing them, plan your day accordingly.
+You can observe the penguins in their natural habitat at several places in the Catlins.
+Curio Bay is one of the easiest places to spot them from a viewing platform.
+The best time to spot the yellow-eyed penguins is after 5 PM until dark.
+So if you want to have a chance to see them, plan your day accordingly.

 Check out the windswept trees at Waipapa Point

 The windswept trees are something unique from the Catlins.
-These trees are formed over time in a 45 degree angle due to the harsh winds that sculpted them.
-At Waipapa Point Lighthouse you can see these kind of trees from up close and walk underneath them.
-It only takes little imagination to see what they have to endure being formed like this!
+These trees are formed over time at a 45-degree angle due to the harsh winds that sculpted them.
+At Waipapa Point Lighthouse you can see this kind of trees from up close and walk underneath them.
+It only takes a little imagination to see what they have to endure being formed like this!
 It’s fascinating to see.

-The spectacular Mc Lean Falls in Catlins Forest Park is a 22 meter high multi level cascade surrounded by mossy rocks and native forest.
-The short but beautiful walk through the forest along a well maintained track is a great family friendly walk in the Catlins.
-The stunning forest with well maintained gravel and boarded walk is an easy walk with stunning bush and different trees to spot along the way.
+The spectacular Mc Lean Falls in Catlins Forest Park is a 22-meter high multi-level cascade surrounded by mossy rocks and native forest.
+The short but beautiful walk through the forest along a well-maintained walking track is a great family-friendly activity in the Catlins.
+The stunning forest with well-maintained gravel and boarded walk is an easy walk with stunning bushes and different trees to spot along the way.

-You can admire the upper and lower level Mc Lean falls from a safe viewpoint.
+You can admire the upper and lower levels of the Mc Lean Falls from a safe viewpoint.
 But if you want to you can see the main waterfall from up closer when you scramble up along the rocks.
-This 22 meter high Catlins waterfall is one of the beautiful ones in this region and definitely worth a visit!
+This 22-meter-high Catlins waterfall is one of the most beautiful waterfalls in this region and is definitely worth a visit!

 How to get to Mc Lean Falls